 It is possible to get a loan with little or no credit history.
 However, be very careful of any “no credit, no problem” deals you may see.
 To be sure, there are lenders out there willing to take a chance on you if you have a job or some source of income.
 But the terms are likely to be less than ideal.
 In addition to high rates and other terms (like high down payments), they may not report to the credit bureaus, which will not help you in your quest to build your credit.

-I hate to burst anyone’s bubble, but building good credit is a time and patience game.
-However, there are better avenues to start the process that make it easier to get on the right credit foot.
+Building good credit is a time and patience game.
+However, there are better avenues to start the process that make it easier to get on the right credit foot, including the following:

 Another great way to build credit is to be added to someone else’s credit card as an authorized user.
 This method is often used by parents to help their children build their own credit.

-As an authorized user, you will have access to the credit card, but will not be responsible to the lender for payment.
+As an authorized user, you will have access to the credit card, but you will not be responsible to the lender for payment.
 This does not mean that you won’t owe your mom or dad if you use their credit card.
-But that will be between you and your parents or the card owner, not you and the creditor.
+But that will be between you and the card owner, not you and the creditor.

 Anyone can be added to someone else’s card as an authorized user.
 Also, be sure you use caution and check that the card in question is in good standing so that only positive information will be added to your own file.
 Each credit bureau treats authorized users differently.
 As an authorized user, TransUnion and Equifax may report negative information about the account, while Experian does not.

-Most importantly, have patience.
-Building a good credit score takes time, but will be worth it to you in the form of lower interest rates, better odds of approval for the best credit cards and more favorable terms on future loans.
+Building a good credit score takes time, but it will be worth it to you in the form of lower interest rates, better odds of approval for the best credit cards and more favorable terms on future loans.
 A better score can even mean lower insurance premiums.